-A buy wall can be genuine but is often referred to fake buy volume.
-Where a person or group of people puts up very large buy orders that pushes the price up.
+A buy wall can be genuine but is often referred to as fake buy volume.
+Where a person or group of people put up very large buy orders that push the price up.
 So anyone that also wants to buy needs to up their buy orders to move past the buy wall, which is the tactic from the people putting up those buy walls.

-Refers to very large green or red ‘candles’ that appears on trading screens when the price goes up or down by a lot quickly.
+Refers to very large green or red ‘candles’ that appear on trading screens when the price goes up or down by a lot quicker.
 When viewing the market you can see the price be represented by bars or candles in a candlestick chart.

 Do Your Own Research.
 A term used in the crypto community.
 It basically means that you should do research into the tokens/coins that you might want to buy, and decide for yourself if they are worth investing in.
 Following this advice will mean that you will, educate yourself, be in control of your decisions, and less likely to be tricked/scammed.

 14. Exit scam

-When a cryptocurrency project team are exiting the project.
+When a cryptocurrency project team is exiting the project.
 Often there’s no genuine value attached to it and they are trying to gain as much as possible while exiting.

 Fear Of Missing Out.
-Means that someone wants to get in when something is increasing in value very quickly.
+This means that someone wants to get in when something is increasing in value very quickly.

-FUD or Fear Uncertainty and Doubt is a term that exists within crypto but also in other areas like sales, marketing, PR, etc. It essentially is a strategy mean to influence others to become sceptical.
+FUD or Fear Uncertainty and Doubt is a term that exists within crypto but also in other areas like sales, marketing, PR, etc. It essentially is a strategy meant to influence others to become skeptical.
 The information spread through FUD is often dubious at best or in most cases false.

 In economics and cryptocurrencies, it means that all assets are essentially interchangeable.
 And it doesn’t matter which one you have, they all are valued the same.
 And they are indistinguishable from another (learn more about fungible assets).